pynfer/pynfer/README.md

 NOTE: Current version does not support *import* keyword therefore the program can not be used to its full potential.
 We are working on resolving this final issue as soon as possible.

 It is using client-service aproach and so far the client has been implemented for vim text editor.
+More solutions will be added in the future.

 Installation
 --------------